fdonnet/ubik_accounting/README.md

 - All components are able to run in auto mode (InteractiveServer or InteractiveWasm)
 - The very first business components about booking accounts management
+- NEW: The second business components to manage accounts classification
 - Authorization components (depending on authorized state)
 - Minimal common components (Alerts, Buttons, Form Inputs, Grid *(Microsoft inspired/copied)*, Modal, Spinners)
 - Tailwind Flowbite design for components